 Lao cuisine attracts visitors with distinctive dishes, distinct from the Southeast Asian countries.
 If you have the opportunity to come here, you should try Larb Moo, Lao sausage, baked bread, chicken …

-Sien Savanh (dry beef): The dry beef of Laos is good for eating along the way or for a beer.
+Sien Savanh (dry beef): The dry beef of Laos is good for eating along paper writing help the way or for a beer.
 Beef is marinated with soy sauce, oyster sauce, garlic, chili and palm sugar, sprinkle with sesame seeds and then dried in the sun.
 The pavement food is often baked over to make the beef tasteless, tough, tasty.

 Sai Oua (sausage): Lao sausage is quite similar to the famous type of Chiang Mai, Thailand.
 Pork is smoothed, add lemongrass, lemon, chili and galangal, before stuffing into the skin.
 Visitors can see the sausage rope was dried on the roadside or sold in the market.
 This dish is served with Nam Cheo Chili sauce and eaten with sticky rice.

 Khao Jee (bread): Laos bread is bold French influence.
 This is typical street food sold in every city.
 Cake with crispy crusted crumbs, multiply from pig liver paste, grilled chopped carrots, carrots and radishes, cucumber, mayonnaise and chili paste.

 Khao Piak Sen (Pho Lao): This dish is very popular in Laos, with many similarities to the Vietnamese pho.
 Khao Piak Sen is usually breakfast, but you can also enjoy at any time of the day.
 Noodle soup with chicken or beef, with herbs, some satay, fresh lemon, bean sprouts, cowpea, basil and coriander.